Kids handwriting practice 7 to 8 years.

 Sitting posture plays a big part in having neat handwriting.
 If your child is writing without their feet on the floor then pen control is lost.
 Consider changing their seating position as this will help improve their writing.

 To summarise kids handwriting practice 7 to 8 years

-it is possible to improve handwriting in just 24 hours.
+It is possible to improve handwriting in just 24 hours.
 By following the steps above your child’s handwriting practice can make significant improvements.
-The cat method works exceptionally well.
-And for kids who are beginning to not like writing.
+The cat method works exceptionally well and for kids who are beginning to not like writing.
 Mazes and crosswords can be a parent’s secret tool.